HaniSource/components/components/search-category/copper-search/doc.md

     </div>
 ```

-First we check if the search query is empty to render the fallback, recent search items (we will deep dive into those in a minute), if not we need to start handling search results inside the ``resources/views/components/search/results.blade.php`` below :
+First we check if the search query is empty to render the fallback, recent search items (we will deep dive into in a minute), if not we need to start handling search results inside the ``resources/views/components/search/results.blade.php`` below :

 ```html
 <div